byomkesh99/cdk_hashicups/README.md

 # Utilizing Hashicups as Provider to play with fun APIs and ordering coffees.

-To setup the environment, I have used CentOS Linux OS 7.9 as OS, with installing packages, Python, NodeJS, PNPM package manager, Docker, Git, Typescript (TS), Terraform, CDKTF (Cloud Development Kit for Terraform).
+To setup the environment, I have used CentOS Linux OS 7.9 as OS, with installing packages like Python, NodeJS, PNPM package manager, Docker, Git, Typescript (TS), Terraform, CDKTF (Cloud Development Kit for Terraform).

 Prerequisite:
 We should have installed the following packages with version in the system: